 I should know: I wrote a programming language, along with co-founder Bjorn Hansen.

 Now, to be clear, I’m not an elite programmer.
-Quite the opposite: Real software engineers look at me funny when I suggest solutions to technical problems.
-They avoid me at the cafeteria.
+Quite the opposite; Real software engineers look at me funny when I suggest solutions to technical problems.
+They avoid me in the cafeteria.

 But I’m a programmer, and I’m creative and stubborn.
 We decided to write a programming language which would explain mistakes to the user, and by God we did it.
 My hair was thicker and my beard was darker when we started, but it works.
 It has hundreds of error messages, and communicates in much clearer ways with the user.